-Those ¼ of a million tourists are not included in the Las Vegas population numbers.
-However, their crimes and driving accidents are.
-You’ll notice on crime maps, high density and alcohol use contribute significantly to crimes committed on the Las Vegas Strip.
-Parking garages often are shopping malls for vehicle theft- use valet parking.
+The daily ¼ of a million tourists are not included in Las Vegas population numbers; however, their crimes and driving accidents are.
+You’ll notice on crime maps that high-density housing and alcohol use contribute significantly to crimes committed in the city.

 How Bad Is Crime on the Las Vegas Strip?

 During the pandemic, crime on the Las Vegas Strip changed.
 When Las Vegas opened back up, room rates had fallen to $25-$50 a night.
 The demographics of tourists in Las Vegas changed to a more violent and destructive population, finally letting off steam.
 To quickly remedy this problem, room rates were raised, and additional security was added.

 At other times, gangs may bring trouble with them from surrounding states.
 And with the common nickname of “Sin City,” some people think that committing a crime is ok.
 The reality is that Las Vegas has a gazillion security cameras that are monitored by experts 24/7.

 Las Vegas is honored to host a Homeland Security Terrorist Division.
 Homeland Security regularly trains all hotel and hospitality staff around the city.
-Hotel staff with aware and educated employees only make the city safer for everyone.
+Hotel staff are aware and educated employees, which makes Las Vegas safer for everyone.

-Hotels take crime and safety seriously – everyone from management to the valet parking staff train to notice red flags.
-Guns and firearms are now required to be checked in at each hotel security office.
-Every hotel employee looks for violators, and rooms are entered every 24 hours by an employee with no exceptions.
+Hotels take crime and safety seriously.
+Everyone from management to the valet parking staff is trained to notice red flags.
+Guns and firearms are now required to be checked in at each hotel’s security office.
+Every hotel employee looks for violators, and rooms are entered by an employee every 24 hours, without exception.

-Crime along the Strip corridor will generally be in parking lots and dark alleys.
+Crime along the Strip corridor will generally occur in parking lots and dark alleys.
 If you stay in well-lit areas with other people around, you are basically safe.
-If you are drunk and outside walking alone, that may not be safe.
+If you are drunk and walking alone outside, you may not be safe.
 After winning a large jackpot, use common sense and ask security to escort you to your car or hotel room.
 Most casinos will pay jackpots with a check upon request.

 Living on The Las Vegas Strip